erzloh/text-hooker/README.md

 I built this tool for my personal Japanese study.
 It helps me quickly select words from my clipboard and open a pop-up dictionary Chrome extension (e.g., Yomichan).

+## Usage
+The application is hosted at: https://erzloh.github.io/text-hooker/

 ## Features

 *   **Clipboard Access:** Automatically reads and displays the content of your clipboard when you visit the page.